fabric/fabric/docs/installation.rst

   somewhat forward-looking (e.g. using ``print()`` instead of ``print``) and will definitely be porting to 3.x in the future once our dependencies and the rest of the ecosystem does so as well.
-* A bug in **Python 2.5.0 and 2.5.1** causes errors in `fabric.contrib.files.upload_template` due to its combination of context managers and ``tempfile.NamedTemporaryFile``.
-The rest of Fabric will work fine on these Python versions, but be aware of this conflict if you do use `upload_template` and are running on something older than Python 2.5.2.

 .. _paramiko-warning: